crcn/mojojs.com/content/docs/2 API/0 Application.article.md

 #### views.register(classesOrClassName[, class])

-Registers a globally accessible view class.
-This is useful for re-usable components, especially when using the [paperclip template engine](/docs/api/-templates).
+Registers a view class that's accessible anywhere in the application.
+This is especially useful when registering reusable components you might want to use in something like [paperclip components](https://github.com/mojo-js/paperclip-component).

 - `classesOrClassName` - classes, or class name
 - `class` - the class if className is provided